-This route forms the first half of the Multi-use track (the 2nd is the Monument Walk).
-Taking you past Ickworth Lodge and along the River Linnet and up past the Walled Garden and St. Mary’s Church.
-Buzzard and Kingfishers frequent this area of the park; Roe Deer can be seen at Dawn and Dusk.
+This route forms the first half of the Multi-use trail (the second is the Monument Trail).
+Taking you past Ickworth Lodge, along the River Linnet and up past the Walled Garden and St. Mary’s Church.
+Buzzard and Kingfishers frequent this area of the park as well as Roe Deer, who can be seen at Dawn and Dusk.

 Car Park, grid reference TL 814616